oracle/odpi/doc/src/user_guide/debugging.rst

     * - DPI_DEBUG_LEVEL_SQL
       - 0x0010
       - 16
-      - Prints the text of all SQL that is prepared
+      - Prints the text of all SQL that is prepared.
+Bind values are not displayed.

 Prefix